-In an iSCSI end node structured as an iSCSI layer and a Datamover layer as defined in this document, the solicitation for Data-out (i.e. R2T PDU) is not delivered to the initiator iSCSI layer, per the definition of an iSCSI data-type PDU.
-The data transfer is instead performed via the mechanisms known to the Datamover layer (e.g. RDMA Read).
+In an iSCSI end node structured as an iSCSI layer and a Datamover layer as defined in this document, the solicitation for Data-Out (i.e., R2T PDU) is not delivered to the initiator iSCSI layer, per the definition of an iSCSI data-type PDU.
+The data transfer is instead performed via the mechanisms known to the Datamover layer (e.g., RDMA Read).
 This in turn implies that a SCSI Data-Out PDU for solicited data is never requested for transmission across the Datamover Interface at the initiator.

-5.1.2 iSCSI control-type PDUs
+5.1.2. iSCSI Control-Type PDUs

-Any iSCSI PDU that is not an iSCSI data-type PDU and also not a solicited SCSI Data-out PDU is defined as an iSCSI controltype PDU.
-Specifically, it is to be noted that SCSI Data-Out PDUs for unsolicited Data are defined as iSCSI control-type PDUs.
+Any iSCSI PDU that is not an iSCSI data-type PDU and also not a solicited SCSI Data-Out PDU is defined as an iSCSI control-type PDU.
+Specifically, note that SCSI Data-Out PDUs for unsolicited Data are defined as iSCSI control-type PDUs.

-5.2 Data_Descriptor
+5.2.
+Data_Descriptor

-A Data_Descriptor is an information element that describes an iSCSI/SCSI data buffer, provided by the iSCSI layer to its local Datamover layer or by the Datamover layer to its local iSCSI layer for identifying the data associated respectively with the requested or completed operation.
+A Data_Descriptor is an information element that describes an iSCSI/SCSI data buffer, provided by the iSCSI layer to its local Datamover layer or provided by the Datamover layer to its local iSCSI layer for identifying the data associated respectively with the requested or completed operation.

-In implementation terms, a Data_Descriptor may be a scattergather list describing a local buffer, the exact structure of which is subject to the constraints imposed by the operating environment on the local iSCSI node.
+In implementation terms, a Data_Descriptor may be a scatter-gather list describing a local buffer, the exact structure of which is subject to the constraints imposed by the operating environment on the local iSCSI node.

-5.3 Connection_Handle
+5.3.
+Connection_Handle